 - Change of Circumstance (COC) and closing disclosures are also time-sensitive processes that require borrower acknowledgement to keep the loan on track for timely closing.

 Without automation, it typically takes between 50 to 53 days to close a mortgage loan.
-As a result of automation, our clients are seeing an average reduction of 20 days on their closing time, as well as an average of 82% in cost savings.
+As a result of automation, our clients are seeing an average reduction of 20 days on their closing time, an average of 53% in total cost savings, and 63% savings on disclosures alone.
 Check out what we’re automating for mortgage lenders.

 RPA for Health Plans